Jjerot/SnapSplitSummary/README.md

 -Total of all splits

--The number of each background and flare and total number of possible rolls for each
+-The number of each background and flare you've found and how many times splits could have rolled them

 -A count of all flare colors